grdnmsz/unkle_api/README.md

 # API Test - Unkle

-This API is a development version, it can be improved and hopefully we will be exchanging about it !
+This API is a development state, it can be improved and hopefully we will be exchanging about it!
-You will find in this README instructions for installing the API.
+You will find in this README instructions for setting up the API.

 ### Requirements
 Both Docker and docker-compose have to be installed on your local machine.